Types of Drugs

 Risks of Cannabis Abuse

 Cannabis abuse can destroy lives and can have both short- and long-term impacts on users:

-No matter the type, all drugs are dangerous — especially when they are used by teens.
-It is important to talk to your teen about drugs, and the ways in which these substances can negatively impact their lives.
-We offer a number of free resources to help facilitate discussion with your teen.
+No matter the type, all drugs have the potential to be dangerous.
+It is important to talk to your loved ones about drugs, and the ways in which these substances can negatively impact their lives.
+We offer a number of free resources to help facilitate discussion, including our comprehensive Drug Index A-Z .